State Record Book Competition

 - Work at a distance as a member of an evaluation team.
 Communicate effectively with two other volunteers assigned to each team.

 - Evaluate approximately 20 4-H Record Books late November through December.

 - As a member of a team, collaborated to provide written feedback on 4-H Record Books by the deadline.

 - Parents/guardians and relatives of current applicants, and applicants themselves are not eligible to evaluate.

-- Enrolled and in good standing as a 4-H Adult Volunteer or a senior 4-H member in the 4-H Program.
+- Enrolled and in good standing as a 4-H Adult Volunteer or a senior 4-H member who is at least 16 years old, in the 4-H Program.
 (Member may not have a book in the current competition).

 - Able to communicate by phone, email and other electronic means.

 - Ability to compromise with fellow evaluators.